ScriptBasic/WinPBX/docs/CMemMapFile Class.md

 # <a name="GetFileSize"></a>GetFileSize

-Returns the size of the underlying disk file.
+Returns the size of the underlying disk file (it does not appli to objects created with the `MapMemory` or `MapSharedMemory` methods).

 ```
 GetFileSize () AS LONGINT